TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-08-25-semester-growth-what-your-goal.markdown

 1.To branch out of my peer group every week, and maintain a relationship with someone familiar.
 2.To write an article, (one better than this one I hope) every week.
-3. To read one chapter every week, of that book I never find time for.
+3.To read one chapter every week, of that book I never find time for.
-4. To give more than I take.
+4.To give more than I take.
 In every possible way.
 To give my time.
 Nothing you can give is as important or as valuable as your time.
 I hope to build something meaningful, and to bring thoughtfulness and love to my relationships.
 “If you don’t live in the moment, where do you live?
 If you don’t fix the future, where will you live tomorrow?”

 -class of 2021, this is our challenge.
 To live in the present, with our eyes on the future.

-What are your biggest goals for the next 4 months?
+>What are your biggest goals for the next 4 months?
 Please share them with me below.
 Perhaps we can help each other do amazing things.

 This article was originally published on [Student Voices](https://mystudentvoices.com/tanakachingonzo-this-semester-i-want-to-grow-what-is-your-goal-bc28679a8d60)